Pircate/CocoaChainKit/README.md

 ## Installation

 CocoaChainKit is available through [CocoaPods](https://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile or Cartfile:

 ### CocoaPods
 ```ruby